NimbleStorage/nimble-puppet/README.md

 # Nimble Array Puppet Module

-This module allows to interact with different objects in Nimble Storage Arrays like Volumes, Snapshot etc.
+This wrapper module allows to interact with different objects in Nimble Storage Arrays like Volumes, Snapshot etc.

 ## Usage
 ### Requirements